cristianosousaa-dev/Strict.Dev-Website/README.md

-  # StrictDev Portfolio Website
+  # Strict.Dev Website

-  This is a code bundle for StrictDev Portfolio Website.
-The original project is available at https://www.figma.com/design/kZuS1Ku2UZVad8joNPj3xx/StrictDev-Portfolio-Website.
+  This is a code bundle for Strict.Dev Website.
+The original project is available at https://www.figma.com/design/kZuS1Ku2UZVad8joNPj3xx/Strict.Dev-Website.

   ## Running the code